aanolan51/ReadMeGenerator/Develop/README.md

   ![badge](https://img.shields.io/badge/license-MIT-blue?style=flat-square)<br>

   ## Description
-  This is an example of the template that the README generator will produce.
+  This project is to create a readme.md file.

   ## Table of Contents
   - [Description](#description)